eecs-autograder/autograder-cli/README.md

 The CLI currently does NOT support deleting entries such as instructor files, expected student files, or test cases.
 Removing these entries from the config file and saving the project will NOT delete those entries.
 If you need to delete those entires, please do so through the Autograder.io website.

+### Renaming Entries
+The CLI does not yet support renaming entries.
+Changing the name of an entry will cause a new entry to be created.
+Please rename entries through the Autograder.io website.
+We are currently considering solutions for renaming.
+Our goal is to balance ease-of-use, predictability, and complexity of the implementation.
+Please let us know if you have suggestions by commenting on [this issue](https://github.com/eecs-autograder/autograder-cli/issues/6).

 ## Versioning
 This package uses calendar versioning following [Python conventions](https://packaging.python.org/en/latest/discussions/versioning/), with version numbers of the form `yy.mm.X`, where `X` is for minor versions.